open-ch/goProbe/README.md

 Installation
 ------------

+Before running the installer, make sure that you have the following dependencies installed:
+* yacc
+* bison
+* curl

-This package was designed to work out of the box.
+The package itself was designed to work out of the box.
 Thus, you do not even need the `go` environment.
 All of the dependencies are downloaded during package configuration.
 To install the package, go to the directory into which you cloned this repository and run the following commands:

 ```
 sudo -s